 by Aieleen Coronel - August 28, 2018

-The way digital data and information is processed and delivered is changing.
-The new processing system is called cloud computing or simply, the cloud.
+The way digital data is processed and delivered is changing.
+The new processing system is called Cloud Computing or simply, the cloud.
 We are moving to cloud-based computing from dedicated server computing.
 Cloud hosting stores information across many server instances.
-This practice increases the risk of website and app downing because the requested information can be delivered from multiple origin points.
+This practice decreases the risk of website and app downtime because the requested information can be delivered from multiple origin points.
 Information from a dedicated server is delivered from a single origin point.
-Although this change is happening very rapidly, dedicated servers are still important components of digital infrastructure, especially when it comes to the data protection.
+Although this change is happening very rapidly, dedicated servers are still important components of digital infrastructure, especially when it comes to data protection.
 As data is fragmented in the cloud and stored on multiple servers, the possibility if data-breach increases.
 In summary, the actual change that is taking place is the relocation of data and information from private dedicated servers to a public multi-server environment.

 There are a number of risks associated with complete adoption and integration of cloud hosting.
 Specific risks will vary in nature and degree depending on the type of business one is operating and the type of data or information that will be stored in cloud hosting environments.
 For example, a financial institution must carefully consider their server options because they are responsible for their client’s sensitive financial data.
 On the other hand, if you use an e-commerce platform to sell things online, cloud hosting is far less risky.
 Any sensitive information you may collect on your website is not stored and is encrypted upon transaction.
 Below are 5 risks or issues related to cloud hosting.
 The degree to which any of these risks might affect a business depends on the nature of the business.

-Even though the risks above could be significant, even at this early stage of cloud computing, the benefits are impossible to ignore.
-As we begin to recognize that cloud data is global community data and specific protection standards need to be developed to preserve the integrity of that data the oversite dialogue will accelerate.
-We may see cloud hosting costs tier by levels of security offered.
-Or, we may see some attempts at government regulation.
+Even though the risks above could be significant, the benefits are impossible to ignore.
+As we begin to recognize that cloud is global community data and specific protection standards need to be developed to preserve the integrity of that data the oversite dialogue will accelerate.
+We may see cloud hosting costs tier by levels of security offered or we may see some attempts at government regulation.
 In the end, all the transformative stages of human history are coupled with new and different risks.
-And, I think it’s safe to say that cloud computing is going to be around for a while.

 Arcane Strategies offers 24/7 cloud monitoring and support.
 This service allows cloud-based business owners to sleep easy knowing that their digital assets and data are completely safe.